 Additional kudos to the music provided by Jonathon Fessenden and Linus Lau, which is light and earnest but never grating; and to cinematographer Katie Walker, who lets her camera capture the events, rather than create them.

 Bread and Butter is a nice debut that refreshes the genre with an interesting point of view, professional execution, and a girly sensibility that most women and brighter boys will appreciate.

 Bread and Butter (2015)

 Cast: Christine Weatherup.
 Bobby Moynihan.
 Micah Hauptman.
 Eric Lange.
 Lauren Lapkus.
 Dawn Didawick.
 Harry Groener.
 Sean Wright.
 Bill Watterson.

-Bread and Butter movie credits info via the IMDb.
+Bread and Butter movie credits info via the IMDb and other sources.

 Christine Weatherup and Bobby Moynihan Bread and Butter movie image: Ph.D.
 Productions | Thisismyproof.